zazedd/strange_cipher/README.md

 ![sync](.github/sync.gif)

-In this example, the bottom Attractor, the `Reciever`, struggles to display the normal Butterfly-like behaviour at first, but then, after a few seconds, for each new point the other coordinates start coming closer and closer to the `Driver` Attractor, until they are dancing in perfect sync with their own doppelgänger, in Steven Strogatz’s words.
+In this example, the bottom Attractor, the `Reciever`, struggles to display the normal Butterfly-like behavior at first, but then, after a few seconds, for each new point the other coordinates start coming closer and closer to the `Driver` Attractor, until they are, in Steven Strogatz’s words, dancing in perfect sync with their doppelgänger.

-This implementation defines the Attractor on the client side as the `Driver` and the server side's as the `Reciever`.
+This implementation defines the Attractor on the client side as the `Driver` and the server side as the `Reciever`.

-### Why are Chaotic Attractors good for Cryptography?
+### Why are Chaotic Attractors Good for Cryptography?

-They are **Deterministic**, meaning that, given the same pre-conditions, the outcome will always be the same.
+- They are **Deterministic**, meaning that, given the same pre-conditions, the outcome will always be the same.
-They are also very sensitive to those pre-conditions, any little change means a **huge** difference in the outcome, which one of the why they are called chaotic (the other is that it is hard to predict what will happen next).
+- They are also very sensitive to those pre-conditions.
+The smallest of changes means a **huge** difference in the outcome, which is one of the why they are called chaotic (the other is that it is hard to predict what will happen next).

 ## Running